 Finding the proper car seat or restraint device can be challenging, but it can save the life of your child.
 The FLHSMV suggests finding a car seat that meets the following criteria:

 - The seat fits your child

 - The seat is easy to use correctly every time

 A lawyer from our firm who focuses on car accidents and car seat laws can assist you with your case.
-Your lawyer will not only examine and interpret Florida state laws and federal laws, but they will also negotiate with other parties related to your case on your behalf.
+Your lawyer can not only examine and interpret Florida state laws and federal laws, but they can also negotiate with other parties related to your case on your behalf.

 Although car seats often prevent damage in car accidents, they are not foolproof in all accidents.
 As information from the National Highway Traffic Safety Administration (NHTSA) points out, car accidents are a leading cause of death for children between the ages of 1 and 13.
 Numbers like these serve to emphasize the importance of proper safety measures.
 However, some accidents may render car seats powerless against the force of a collision.

 When another driver’s negligent actions cause an accident, victims may be entitled to collect financial compensation through a settlement.
 Settlement amounts often vary depending on the nature, cause, and severity of the accident.
 Car seat laws can also impact a victim’s settlement amounts.
 Potentially recoverable damages that may be awarded to you after a car accident include:

 - Psychological and emotional harm

 Car Accidents Can Cause Severe Injuries for Children

 According to the Florida Highway Safety and Motor Vehicles (FLHSMV), thousands of children were passengers involved in traffic accidents in 2020.
 This is frightening for any parent to hear, but there is good news: restraint devices like booster seats are very effective in keeping children safe from harm during car accidents.